The best gifts to buy for the kitchen

 Vitamix has set the bar for blenders -- and the E310 Explorian is worth its lofty price.
 Sure, it makes unparalleled smoothies, but it's also great for making all sorts of food -- soups, nut butters, salsas and even baked goods.
 Unlike other blenders, the Explorian's aircraft-grade stainless steel blades are tough enough to tackle bread dough for baking.
 And though most blenders can be a pain to clean, a drop of dish soap and warm water will make your Vitamix good as new.

 Vitamix also just released one of their best blender accessories ever, in my opinion: a 12-cup food processor attachment.
 (Though worth noting it's currently only compatible with the Ascent series).
-At $350 it ain't exactly cheap, but if you were to spring for a standalone food processor with as much power and precision as a Vitamix, I promise you'd pay a whole lot more than that.
+It ain't exactly cheap, but if you were to spring for a standalone food processor with as much power and precision as a Vitamix, I promise you'd pay a whole lot more than that.

+Not everyone needs all the power that comes with a Vitamix.
+For a more wallet-friendly blender that still whips the dickens out of dense or frozen fruits and more, the Ninja Pro won't let you down.
+The patented Auto IQ helps technology senses when ingredients need a quick pulse or a faster speed to get the exact consistency you want.

-It is more than likely that a true foodie may already have a Dutch oven, so do some digging before you buy, but I've personally been surprised to learn how many of my friends and family don't own an enameled cast iron pot.
+It is more than likely that a true foodie may already have a Dutch oven, so do some digging before you buy but I've personally been surprised to learn how many of my friends and family don't own an enameled cast iron pot.
 For me, it's an absolute must-have for stews, braises, soups and Sunday meatballs in sauce.
-And a Dutch simply doesn't get any better (or better looking) than Le Creuset's essential oven.
-I dig the 3.5-quart size, which is plenty big for most recipes but won't require cross-fit muscles to move around.
-And it comes in a rainbow of pretty Le Creuset colors.
+Dutch ovens simply don't get much better (or better looking) than Staub's cocotte.
+I dig the 4-quart size, which is plenty big for most recipes but won't require crossfit muscles to move around.
+It comes in three colors and is on deep discount right now, marked down 75% to $100.

-There are certainly more budget-friendly Dutch ovens too, like this Lodge 6-quart number, but there is just something undeniable about a Le Creuset.
-The best Dutch oven of 2020.
+There are certainly more budget-friendly Dutch ovens too, like this Lodge 6-quart number, but there is just something undeniable about a Staub.
+Read our list of the best Dutch ovens of 2020.

+Versatility is the hallmark of Ninja's all-in-one Hot and Cold Brew System.
+It can handle both tea and coffee -- and comes with separate filters to prevent cross-contamination -- with five different brew styles and six different sizes.
+You can also boil water for hot chocolate.
+This great gift idea turns around hot coffee or tea (tea for us, please) in an instant and cold brew in about 10 minutes and if you like your drinks frothy, it comes with an extension for that too.
+Read our Ninja Hot and Cold Brewed System review.

 You don't need a degree in mixology when you have the Perfect Drink Pro.
 The scale and app will help you whip up more than 400 high-quality cocktails.
 Set down a glass or shaker, pour and stop when you hear the ding.
 It's so simple, you should be able to use it even after downing a couple of stiff ones.
 Mortar and pestle not included, just in case you wanted to get really fancy.